-The value of the collateral securing our loan portfolio may significantly fluctuate or decline due to factors beyond our control, including macroeconomic factors affecting the UK's economy.
-Our residential mortgage loan portfolio is one of our principal assets, comprising 77% of our loan portfolio as of 31 December 2015.
+The value of the collateral securing the loan portfolio of our banking subsidiaries may significantly fluctuate or decline due to factors beyond our control, including macroeconomic factors affecting the UK's economy.
+The residential mortgage loan portfolio of Santander UK plc and its subsidiaries is one of their principal assets, comprising 77% of their loan portfolio as of 31 December 2015.
 As a result, we are highly exposed to developments in the residential property market in the UK.